Purdue Entrepreneurship Bootcamp for Veterans with Disabilities (EBV)

-The Purdue Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) offers cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 soldiers, sailors, aviators and marines with disabilities resulting from their service.
+The Purdue EBV for Veterans offers cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 soldiers, sailors, aviators and marines with disabilities resulting from their service.

 Three Phases of the EBV program: